 Since there are always gods associated with such celebration, Beltane revolves around the gods and goddesses of fertility.
 It is the time when people celebrate the land that turns green and the richness of fertile ones.
 The celebration of Beltane usually starts on the last night of April where people dance and light bonfires.
 One more thing about Beltane is that it does not only celebrate the fertility of the land.
 In fact, it celebrates the fertility of the humans’ biological functions as well.

 The Significance of Fire

-Fire was not only a mean of celebration.
+Fire was not only a means of celebration.
 In fact, people believed that fire helped in connecting all of them to one another.
 Most people in the community used it for a purpose.
-The Celts of the ancient times used hearth fires were means to reignite the households; it protected everyone in there.
+The Celts of ancient times used hearth fires that were a means to reignite the households; they protected everyone in there.
 Moreover, even farmers used bonfires where they let the cattle revolve around them.
-They cleansed them around fire, thinking that fire would help protect the cattle before they placed them in the fields.
+They cleansed them around the fire, thinking that fire would help protect the cattle before they placed them in the fields.

 Celebrating on Calton Hill in Scotland

 The procession is driven by the beat of Scotland is among the lands of the Celts that celebrate this important festival.
 There, the festival takes place on Calton Hill.
 On that day, people start marching and gathering one group after another at specific meeting points.